 Massing in the Muscles

-Your muscles account for 20 percent to 30 percent of your total mass and therefore provide storage for a larger total amount of glycogen than the liver does.
-A healthy adult who is well-nourished can have about 400 grams of muscle glycogen.
+Your muscles account for 20 to 30 percent of your total mass and therefore provide storage for a larger total amount of glycogen than the liver does.
+A healthy, well-nourished adult may have about 500 grams of muscle glycogen.
 Your muscles are the secondary storage facility, filling up only when the liver has reached its storage capacity.
 Muscle glycogen is used for energy during prolonged strenuous activity.
 Your muscles and liver together can store around 600 grams of total carbohydrate as glycogen.

 If your intake exceeds the amount required to fill your liver and muscle tissue, your liver will convert the excess carbohydrate into glucose and release it into the bloodstream.
-At this point, insulin released from the pancreas will signal to your fat cells to take up the excess glucose and store it for future use.
+At this point, insulin released from the pancreas will signal your fat cells to take up the excess glucose and store it for future use.